Bourdon Effect, Restrained and Unrestrained Pipes

 Sh – Hoop Stress in the Pipe

-v – Poisson’s Ratio
+ν – Poisson’s Ratio

 Pipe shortening due to internal pressure:

-Total pipe elongation from pressure load is
+Total pipe elongation from pressure load:

-a – Coefficient of thermal expansion
+α – Coefficient of thermal expansion

-Longitudinal stress caused by internal pressure is
+Longitudinal stress from internal pressure:

-If we want to add torsion stress, we should calculate equivalent stress:
+For torsion stress, calculate equivalent stress:

 Sallow - Allowable stress